neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 !include steady_hc.md

-MOOSE [MeshGenerators](https://mooseframework.inl.gov/syntax/Mesh/index.html) are used to construct the solid mesh. [solid_mesh] shows the solid mesh with block IDs and sidesets.
+[MeshGenerators](https://mooseframework.inl.gov/syntax/Mesh/index.html) are used to construct the solid mesh. [solid_mesh] shows the solid mesh with block IDs and sidesets.
 Different block IDs are used for the hexahedral and prism elements in the pellet region because libMesh does not allow different element types